Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Proofs of the propositions in the Supplemental Appendix A

-Moreover, since $\pmb r \in \cP$, by \reff{u*} we have \beaa \sum_{i\in \cC}(u_i+r_i) &=& \sum_{i\in \cC^S\cup \underline \cC^R} u_i - \sum_{j\in \cC^R\backslash\underline \cC^R} r_j = \sum_{i\in \cC^S\cup \underline \cC^R} u_i - \sum_{j\in \cC^R\backslash\underline \cC^R} [-u_j +u_* ]\\ &=& \sum_{i\in \dbI} u_i - (\k-1) u_* =0. \eeaa Then by applying Lemma \ref{lem-r} (ii) we see that $\pmb r\in \cS_0$.
+Moreover, since $ r \in \cP$, by \reff{u*} we have \beaa \sum_{i\in \cC}(u_i+r_i) &=& \sum_{i\in \cC^S\cup \underline \cC^R} u_i - \sum_{j\in \cC^R\backslash\underline \cC^R} r_j = \sum_{i\in \cC^S\cup \underline \cC^R} u_i - \sum_{j\in \cC^R\backslash\underline \cC^R} [-u_j +u_* ]\\ &=& \sum_{i\in \dbI} u_i - (\k-1) u_* =0. \eeaa Then by applying Lemma \ref{lem-r} (ii), we see that $ r\in \pmb \cS_R$.

-\bs \no{\bf Proof of Proposition~\ref{prop: Equilbria in presence of gain from trade2 Alternative}:} We proceed in two steps.
+\ms \no{\bf Proof of Proposition~\ref{prop: Equilibria in presence of gain from trade2 Alternative}:} We proceed in two steps.

-{\bf Step 1.} In this step, we prove the only if part: we fix an equilibrium promises profile $\pmb r\in \cE$, and show that $\pmb r$ satisfies conditions \reff{rj<0}-\reff{cT* minimal} of Proposition~\ref{prop: Equilbria in presence of gain from trade2 Alternative}.
-Notice that Proposition~\ref{prop-cEexistence} shows that the set $\cE$ is not empty, and thus it is possible to select a promises profile from $\cE$.
+{\bf Step 1.} In this step, we prove the only if part: we fix an equilibrium net transfer profile $ r\in \pmb \cS_R$, and show that $ r$ satisfies conditions \reff{rj<0}-\reff{cT* minimal} of Proposition~\ref{prop: Equilibria in presence of gain from trade2 Alternative}.
+Notice that Proposition~\ref{prop-cEexistence} shows that the set $\pmb \cS_R$ is not empty, and thus it is possible to select a net transfer profile from $\pmb \cS_R$.